About Your Hepatic Embolization

 • A fever of 100.4° F (38° C) or higher.

-• Pain, nausea, or vomiting that is uncontrolled or worse than it was before your procedure.
+• Pain, nausea, or vomiting that will not stop or is worse than it was before your procedure.

-• Redness, swelling, or bleeding around the procedure site.
+• Redness, swelling, or bleeding around the insertion site.

 • Any symptoms that are worrying you.